SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  3. (4)[Unconfirmed] Hate/Revenge Bar ->
 Sick of the same guy raiding you over and over?
 Or just cant beat someones turf, everytime you lose face to someone, you can rage points towards them.
 Upon filling, you will get the choice of sending a well armed ambush after them, or some backup the next time you raid that person.
+Allowing players to revenge raid would also be a realistic and immersive feature.
 No word from the devs yet.

  4. (4)[Unconfirmed] Family ->
 Want to have someone playing with you be a family member in game?
 Family members will generate loyalty quicker, but will take